ARM-software/lisa/doc/trace_analysis.rst

 =====

-Our :class:`~lisa.trace.Trace` takes an Ftrace ``trace.dat`` file as input (Systrace ``trace.html`` are also accepted, but mileage may vary since it's an intrinsically ambiguous format), and provides access to both the raw trace events, as well as some new :class:`pandas.DataFrame` built from analysing and aggregating trace events.
+Our :class:`~lisa.trace.Trace` takes an Ftrace ``trace.dat`` file as input (other text-based formats are also accepted, but mileage may vary since they are ambiguous), and provides access to both the raw trace events, as well as some dataframes (:class:`polars.LazyFrame` and :class:`pandas.DataFrame`) built from analysing and aggregating trace events.

 You can create one like so::